Reading time: 10 minutes

 What comes to mind when you hear the term “psychopath”?
 A deranged prisoner in a high security?
 A serial killer?

-Rude surprise: Psychopathy affects about 1% of the general population.
-That’s nearly 79 million psychopaths in our world today, many of them hiding in plain sight, outside prison.
+Rude surprise: There are nearly 79 million psychopaths in our world today, as psychopathy affects about 1% of the general population.
+The majority of them live outside prisons, hiding in plain sight.

 Inside prison, between 5% and 25% of men are psychopaths, as researchers Neumann and Hare (2008) found.

-• You can’t expect kindness from psychopaths.
+- You cannot expect kindness from psychopaths.
 They have “fear-blindness”—an inability to recognize fear or worry about what might happen.

-Each of them has some unique characteristics, but all of them have these:
+Each of them has some unique characteristics, but all of them have these two:

 1. Primary Psychopaths

 Primary psychopaths are thought of as born psychopaths.
-Their genes predispose them to psychopathy more than environmental factors like childhood trauma.
+Experts think their genes predestine them to psychopathy more than factors like early life trauma.

 “A subset of antisocial children and adolescents show callous-unemotional (CU) traits, characterized by lack of guilt, remorse, emotionality, and empathy, that produce a chronic and severe antisocial pathway.
 CU traits can be measured as young as 4 years of age…”

-Research suggests that primary psychopaths may have a dysfunction in their brain’s emotional processing centers, particularly the amygdala and the prefrontal cortex (Blair, 2003; Marsh & Cardinale, 2012; Viding et al., 2012).
+Research suggests primary psychopaths may have a defect in their brain’s emotional processing centers, particularly the amygdala and the prefrontal cortex (Blair, 2003; Marsh & Cardinale, 2012).

 Psychopathic behavior has long been attributed to a fundamental deficit in fear that arises from impaired amygdala function.

-This brain ‘glitch’ may be the reason they cannot experience empathy or fear.
+- The “glitch” in their amygdala may be the reason they cannot process emotions or fear.

 While there is no cure for psychopathy, treating these people means helping them control their dangerous urges and reduce the risk of harm to others.

-Even worse, primary psychopaths are also often resistant to therapy.
+The worse side of this is that primary psychopaths are resistant to therapy.
 And that makes them the most dangerous of all types of psychopaths.

-For those who want to know more: Six genes have been shown to influence the risk of developing psychopathy: ANKK1, DRD2, DRD4, MAOA, COMT, and 5-HTTLPR.
+For those eager to know more: Six genes have been shown to influence the risk of developing psychopathy: ANKK1, DRD2, DRD4, MAOA, COMT, and 5-HTTLPR.

 2. Secondary Psychopaths